-1950 The Irving Berlin musical Call Me Madam opens tonight at the Imperial Theatre.
-With Ethel Merman being the primary basis for pushing this show (which, maybe having something to do with her, had huge advance sales), Walter Winchell announced that "They ought to call it 'Call Me Merman'!"
-The show's story is suggested by the appointment of Washington hostess Perle Mesta as Ambassadress to Luxembourg.
-Merman's co-stars for this production included Paul Lukas, Alan Hewitt, Russell Nype, and Galina Talva.
-The show ran for 644 performances.
+1950 The Irving Berlin musical Call Me Madam opens at the Imperial Theatre.
+With Ethel Merman being the primary basis for pushing the show, Walter Winchell says "they ought to call it Call Me Merman!"
+The show's story is suggested by the appointment of Washington hostess Perle Mesta as Ambassador to Luxembourg.
+Merman's co-stars include Paul Lukas, Alan Hewitt, Russell Nype, and Galina Talva.

-1995 The one-diva show, Patti LuPone on Broadway, opens tonight at the Walter Kerr.
-John McDaniel, later known for musical direction on "The Rosie O'Donnell Show," was in charge of musical arrangement for this production.
-The show will run 45 performances.
+1995 The one-diva show, Patti LuPone on Broadway, opens at the Walter Kerr Theatre.
+John McDaniel, later known for musical direction on The Rosie O'Donnell Show, is in charge of musical arrangement for the production.

 2010 The Broadway premiere of David Mamet's 1977 comedic drama A Life in the Theatre, which explores the lives of two acting colleagues—one at the beginning of his career and one near the end—opens at the Gerald Schoenfeld Theatre.
 Patrick Stewart and T.R.
 Knight co-star.

 2014 Billy Porter's While I Yet Live, with Lillias White and S. Epatha Merkerson, premieres Off-Broadway at the Duke on 42nd Street.
 The semi-autobiographical play is directed by Sheryl Kaller.

 2015 Joe DiPietro's new comedy, Clever Little Lies, opens at the Westside Theatre Upstairs, starring Greg Mullavey, George Merrick, Marlo Thomas, and Kate Wetherhead.
 David Saint directs.